kaviyashri95/codsoft/README.md

 Task3:Calculator
       created a simple calculator using HTML,CSS and Javascript. created a calculatorin responsive way.
-      By doing this i have learnt about basic of javascript in better way.
+      By doing this project i have learnt about basic of javascript in better way.

+Thankyou Codsoft